epoplavskis/photon-pump/README.rst

 Persistent Subscriptions
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes we want to watch a stream continuously and be notified when a new event occurs.
 Eventstore supports volatile and persistent subscriptions for this use case.

 A persistent subscription stores its state on the server.
 When your application restarts, you can connect to the subscription again and continue where you left off.
 Multiple clients can connect to the same persistent subscription to support competing consumer scenarios.
 To support these features, persistent subscriptions have to run against the master node of an Eventstore cluster.

-Firstly, we need to :meth:`create the subscription <photonpump.connection.Client.create_subscription>`.
+Firstly, we need to `create the subscription <photonpump.connection.Client.create_subscription>`.

     >>> async def create_subscription(subscription_name, stream_name, conn):
     >>>     await conn.create_subscription(subscription_name, stream_name)

-Once we have a subscription, we can :meth:`connect to it <photonpump.connection.Client.connect_subscription>` to begin receiving events.
+Once we have a subscription, we can `connect to it <photonpump.connection.Client.connect_subscription>` to begin receiving events.
 A persistent subscription exposes an `events` property, which acts like an asynchronous iterator.

     >>> async def read_events_from_subscription(subscription_name, stream_name, conn):
     >>>     subscription = await conn.connect_subscription(subscription_name, stream_name)